 There is no standard reishi mushroom dosage.
 The amount required will depend upon the person taking it and their reason for doing so.
 Consumers should follow the instructions on their supplement’s packaging or consult a professional for advice.

-Summary on Reishi Mushroom Health Benefits
+Summary of Reishi Mushroom Health Benefits

-Humans have been aware of the benefits of reishi mushrooms since ancient times and there are many uses for them.
+Humans have been aware of the benefits of reishi mushrooms since ancient times, and there are many uses for them.
 These fungi have been a staple of East Asian medicine for centuries and are now becoming known worldwide.